radavies/secret/README.md

 **Secret**

-Takes and input image and hides a text message from a file within the image, before saving this to a new output image.
+Takes an image as input and hides a text message, read from a file, within the image, before saving this to a new output image.

-Can also read a previously created secret image and retrieve the message.
+Can then read a previously created secret image and retrieve the message, writing it to an output text file.

+The message is AES encrypted before being written into the image.

+Currently works with JPG images.

 **Example arguments**